Spectre (song): Composition

 "Spectre" is an orchestral ballad that features Yorke's falsetto, strings, "jerky" piano chords and jazz-like drums.
 Pitchfork likened it to Radiohead's 2001 single "Pyramid Song", and said it had the "melodrama" of a Bond theme with "only a hint of the kitsch".
-Variety wrote that "Spectre" had "Radiohead's signature moody sound, with a somber sweeping grandeur".
+Variety wrote that "Spectre" had "Radiohead's signature moody sound, with a sombre sweeping grandeur".

 Release

 Radiohead released "Spectre" on the audio platform SoundCloud on Christmas Day 2015.
 Yorke announced the song on Twitter, writing: "Last year we were asked to write a tune for Bond movie Spectre.
 Yes we were.
 It didn't work out ... but became something of our own which we love very much.
 As the year closes we thought you might like to hear it.
 Merry Christmas."
 It was Radiohead's first release since the 2011 single "The Daily Mail" / "Staircase".
 "Spectre" was included as the B-side on Radiohead's 2016 vinyl single "Burn the Witch".
-It was also included as a bonus track on the special edition of Radiohead's 2016 album A Moon Shaped Pool.
+It was also included as a bonus track on the special edition of A Moon Shaped Pool.

+Live performances

+In 2018, Yorke performed "Spectre" at a solo show and with Radiohead on their Moon Shaped Pool tour.
+In August 2026, the BBC Concert Orchestra, conducted by Daniel Bartholomew-Poyser, performed "Spectre" at the BBC Proms as part of a concert of Bond music.